 Many act not just as representatives in the court but also provide emotional support and guidance.
 They may need to mediate between disputing partners, look out for the best interests of the children or act in an advisory capacity to prevent a family issue from worsening.

 Though most family lawyers are professionals at heart, they may develop a closer bond or connection to clients than many other lawyers because they have a “window” into the private lives of those they work for.

 How to prepare to meet your family lawyer

 Whether you intend to meet your family lawyer to discuss divorce or another family matter, it’s best to be ready by having the necessary documentation at your fingertips and preparing answers for the types of questions you will be asked.

 Some of these questions may need to delve quite deeply into your life and it can be an emotional and stressful experience.

 Questions may relate to the children, a financial (debt) situation, abusive or cheating behavior, and so on.
 Don’t be concerned that your private information will be disclosed to anyone else as lawyers and their clients enjoy an “attorney-client privilege”, which means that the information must be treated confidentially.

 By understanding your exact circumstance, your family lawyer can assess your situation, advise you of your legal options, and recommend the next steps.

 At Jennings Family Law in Calgary, our lawyers can help you resolve even the most complex of family law matters.
-Book a free case evaluation to get started,
+Book a confidential case evaluation to get started,